South East Sussex

 • Pevensey Bay

-Located by the beach, open to the public without restriction, there is one large room with a small area set as a restaurant.
+Located by the beach, open to the public without restriction, it occupies an enviable position in the centre of the bay which gives what was once a fishing village its name.
+There is one large room with a small area set as a restaurant.
 It can be hired for functions.
 Its location leads to it being quiet in the winter, but very busy in the summer.
+Disabled access is not a problem but there are no disabled toilets.

 • Castle Inn 72 Eastbourne Road Pevensey Bay BN24 6HS Telephone(01323) 764970